How To Tell If Your Child Has An Eating Disorder

 Where to Seek Help

-If you are concerned about your child, even if ‘something just doesn’t feel right’ please seek an opinion from a health professional who is experienced in eating disorders (eg GP, psychologist, dietitan, exercise physiologist, psychiatrist) as inappropriately minimising concerns can cause harm.
+If you are concerned about your child, even if ‘something just doesn’t feel right’ please seek an opinion from the Butterfy Foundation, a health professional who is experienced in eating disorders (eg GP, psychologist, dietitan, exercise physiologist, psychiatrist).
+Inappropriately minimising concerns can cause harm.
 Early intervention is beneficial.
 Providing education early, on unhealthy attitudes towards food, exercise or body image may prevent the development of an eating disorder.
 Recovery from an established eating disorder is always possible and requires much effort, support and time.